Creating resources to help manufacturers and others to meet the regulatory requirements for their machine learning healthcare tools.

 An initial literature review is well advanced, with initial conclusions illustrating that:

 - there is significant overlap in the key risk management standards that govern the healthcare domain, providing an opportunity to develop assurance artefacts that can sit across regulatory requirements

 - there is little published literature supporting effective assurance of AI-enabled healthcare products

 - whilst there are many standards related to digital health technology there is no published standard addressing specific assurance considerations

-Work has been conducted to introduce the project and the concept of AI and its assurance challenges into the Clinical Safety Community of Interest (CSCIO) training syllabus run by NHS Digital.
-The first delivery was in March 2021 and received very positive feedback.
+Work was conducted to introduce the project and the concept of AI and its assurance challenges into the Clinical Safety Community of Interest (CSCIO) training syllabus run by NHS Digital.